Frequently Asked Questions

 Given the high volume of viewers and callers that some TV voting shows generate, it is possible for a large number of people to pick up the phone simultaneously when the onscreen announcement is made.
 Sometimes this can cause some callers to get an engaged tone for short periods of time immediately after an onscreen announcement; however, any congestion tends to clear quite quickly.

-7. Can one couple’s number be constantly engaged and another couple’s free?
+7/.
+Can one contestant’s number be constantly engaged and another contestant’s free?

 Once calls reach the voting system they are answered in turn, on a first-come, first-served basis.
-Each answering point is instructed to accept votes for all couples; there are no dedicated answering points for individual couples.
+Each answering point is instructed to accept votes for all contestants; there are no dedicated answering points for individual contestants.

 My question isn’t answered here, where can I get further assistance?